Rack with different pants size and color.

 Now that you know how pants sizes are determined in the US, we’ll show you how to take your own measurements so that you know which size to get.
 Before we do that, we’ll explain another common way of representing pants sizes that you could potentially come across.

-In some cases, you might see pants sizes represented as two numbers separated by a forward slash or the “x” symbol, e.g., 36/31 or 36x31.
+What does pant size 32x32 mean?
+In some cases, you might see pants sizes represented as two numbers separated by a forward slash or the “x” symbol, e.g., 34/32 or 34x32.
+That's because men's pant sizes are typically listed as waist size followed by inseam length (W x L), e.g., 34x32.

-The first number represents the width of your waistline, while the other one shows the length of your inseam.
-It’s an alternative way to define pants sizes for people who aren’t sure if size categories such as L or XL are right for them.
+The first number represents the width of your waistline, while the other shows the length of your inseam.
+This is an alternative way to define men's pants sizes, ideal for people who are unsure if size categories such as L or XL are right for them.

 Men's pants with measuring tape.